Zirulxions/MummyTower/README.md

-This starter gives you a head-start with Ionic and Phaser game framework integration.
+﻿This starter gives you a head-start with Ionic and Phaser game framework integration.
 We have integrated a cool Phaser game in Ionic 4 and you can check out the source code by yourself.
 The integration and setup instructions are detailed in our blog [How to create Mobile games & PWA with Ionic 4 and Phaser].

 ### How many games can I develop
 The possibilities are infinite.
 With the Ionic's app development capability and Phaser's game engine, you can create any HTML game possible.
 Check out the free example available on [Phaser examples].